|

 In the end, therefore, isnt

-your rejection of Tradition proof in itself that you havent
+your rejection of the Tradition of the Catholic Church proof in itself that

-really turned your life over to Jesus?
-In your rejection of Tradition,
+you havent really turned your life over to Jesus?
+In your rejection

 |